GitauHarrison/notes/tags_flask_blog_posts.md

 ## Filtering Data Using Tags

-Before we can access any data, we will need to make changes to our `index()` view function which handles the `PostForm` and the disply of all user posts.
+Before we can access any data, we will need to make changes to our `index()` view function which handles the `PostForm` and the display of all user posts.
 At the moment, we have dummy data that we have been using for demonstration purposes.
 It is time we allow a user to use the web form to post data.

 ```python
 # app/routes.py: User data